MicrosoftDocs/Viva/Viva/solutions/write-okrs-overview.md

 - A simple framework for crafting OKRs quickly and easily

 > [!NOTE]
-> **Mindset:** Before we get started, a quick reminder that writing OKRs is an iterative process ... the more you write, the better you will become.
+> **Mindset:** Before we get started, a quick reminder that writing OKRs is an iterative process—the more you write, the better you will become.
 That’s why we strongly urge focusing on progress over perfection.
 >
 > If you already have some basic strategic goals set for your company, it’s far more important to make initial progress, enter those into the system, and build on them, rather than get hung up trying to craft the perfect metric.
 So for now, keep it simple and have some fun.